nkernis/blog.noahkernis.com/content/posts/itp/fall_2020/digitial_fabrication/02_ambiguous_feelings_scale_and_context/index.md

 My plan is to make the ambiguous object I am designing, large.
 The current rendering has the object sitting on a circular pedestal that has a diameter of 10 feet (radius of 5 feet).

-The setup would require a large space that is uniformity lit.
+The setup would require a large space that is uniformly lit.
 The lighting may need to be more specific in the future, but I have not experimented enough yet to know how light intensity and angles effect the illusion.

 The object can be viewed from any angle or distance that the room allows.
-However, there is an optimal distance that the illusion can be seen.
+However, there is an optimal distance that the illusion can be viewed from.
 This distance is dependent on the viewers height (specifically the height of their eyes).
-There isn't a "correct" way to view the piece, but there is a positive in which the illusions appearance is most effective.
+There isn't a "correct" way to view the piece, but there is a position from which the illusions appearance is most effective.

 ## Rendering

-{{< figure src="img/scale_and_context.jpg" alt="2D rendering of what the object would look like in a gallery." caption="[ Ambiguous Object - Side View ]" >}}
+{{< figure src="img/scale_and_context.jpg" alt="2D rendering of what the object would look like in a gallery." caption="[ Rendering of Layout for Displaying Ambiguous Object ]" >}}

 ## Next Steps